Tiggles/YetAnotherRaylibProject/README.md

 ### Features!

 - Place buildings with the click of a mouse!
 (Left mouse button)
 - Zoom in and out using your mouse wheel!
-(Breaks mouse position!)
+(Breaks mouse position!
+Can invert rendering!)
 - Use WASD to scroll around!
 - Reset scrolling AND zoom all at once, using the "R" key!
 - Quit pressing the "Escape" key!